relayos/getrelayos.com/cline_docs/products/b2c/persist/gtm.md

 - **Innovative:** Forward-thinking in approach to personal data management

 ## Positioning Statement
-For privacy-conscious consumers who want greater control over their digital footprint, RelayOS Persist™ is a secure data storage and persistence platform that provides a private, encrypted digital vault for personal information, communication history, and digital assets.
-Unlike Dropbox, Google Drive, and other cloud storage services that prioritize convenience over privacy, our product offers true data ownership with user-controlled encryption keys, intuitive privacy management, and seamless integration with your digital life.
+For privacy-conscious consumers who want greater control over their digital footprint while still benefiting from advanced features, RelayOS Persist™ is a secure data storage and persistence platform that provides a private, encrypted digital vault for personal information, communication history, and digital assets with configurable AI-powered capabilities.
+Unlike Dropbox, Google Drive, and other cloud storage services that prioritize convenience over privacy, or pure privacy solutions that sacrifice functionality, our product offers a balanced approach with true data ownership, user-controlled encryption keys, configurable privacy settings, and intelligent features that respect your privacy choices.

 ## Value Proposition
-RelayOS Persist™ transforms how individuals manage their personal data by providing a secure, private digital vault with user-owned encryption and intuitive controls—resulting in complete data ownership, peace of mind about privacy, and the ability to selectively share information on your terms without compromising security or convenience.
+RelayOS Persist™ transforms how individuals manage their personal data by providing a secure, private digital vault with user-owned encryption, intuitive controls, and configurable AI capabilities—resulting in complete data ownership, peace of mind about privacy, and the ability to selectively share information on your terms while making informed choices about privacy trade-offs based on your specific needs and preferences.

 ## Target Audience Messaging